CamillaCdC/seic38-warmups/README.md

 # seic-38 warmups

-Collection of warmups completed during the seic38 General Assembly course.
+Collection of warmups from the seic38 General Assembly course.

 ## Gist Links